HU70LA (US) / HU70LS (UK/Europe)

 What we have here is in reality a 4K pixel shifting DLP LED projector in an unusually small size that comes with LG’s webOS smart platform along with all the bells and whistles this has like online streaming services and voice recognition controls and has a price tag slapped on it that touches the psychological barrier of $1,500.
 It sounds too good to be true isn’t it?
 That’s why we are here to put it on the test and see if LG has really created a small powerhouse or there is a catch hiding between all it’s specs and features.
 Keep reading to find out.

 It’s been a very usual phenomenon for projector manufacturers to use different namings for different markets only adding to consumer confusion.
 The good thing is that in the case of the LG projector there is only a small difference so you shouldn’t have a problem identifying the same model.
 As such in the US market this unit comes by the name LG HU70LA while in the UK and other European markets you will see it by the name LG HU70LS.
-So if you see these and wonder if there is any difference between then there is none whatsoever so you shouldn’t worry about it.
+So if you see these and wonder if there is any difference between them keep in mind that the HU70LA comes with a built-in Digital TV tuner while the HU70LS doesn’t have this.
+All their other specs are like for like.

 Now that we cleared the naming difference let’s talk about the actual design of the unit.
 LG has created a very simple design chassis for the HU70LA that comes with an unusually small form factor for a 4K projector even if we are talking about a pixel shifting variant.
 Coming with a size of 12.4″ x 3.7″ x 8.3″ (314 x 95 x 210 mm) and weighting just 7.1 lbs (3.2Kg) this projector was created with portability in mind.
 And this is further supported by the simple boxy design without anything extruding that helps with storage and makes moving it around a piece of cake.